modelica/ModelicaSpecification/RationaleMCP/0031/name-mapping.md

 # Name mangling

-This document describes the Flat Modelica encoding of names of a flattended Modelica model.
-In the world of (full) Modelica and Flat Modelica, it is assumed that the context of an identifier is always known, so that it is always clear whether names have been mangled or not.
+This document describes the Base Modelica encoding of names of a flattended Modelica model.
+In the world of (full) Modelica and Base Modelica, it is assumed that the context of an identifier is always known, so that it is always clear whether names have been mangled or not.

 ## Terminology

 A _component reference_ of a flattened Modelica model is a hierarchically structured string such as `axis.bearingFriction.sa`, or `foo[1,2].bar`, or just `k`.
 For example, this is how we currently refer to variables in a simulation result.

-An _identifier_ is something that may be used as a variable name in a Modelica or Flat Modelica class, such as `axis` or `bearingFriction`.
+An _identifier_ is something that may be used as a variable name in a Modelica or Base Modelica class, such as `axis` or `bearingFriction`.
 Valid identifiers must conform to the `IDENT` in Modelica's lexical structure (see below).

-To refer to a component reference in Flat Modelica, its name needs to be _encoded_ as a Flat Modelica identifier.
+To refer to a component reference in Base Modelica, its name needs to be _encoded_ as a Base Modelica identifier.
 This process is also known as _name mangling_ since the resulting identifiers will appear as more or less distorted variants of the original component references.
-A tool reading Flat Modelica input will then need to _decode_ identifiers in order to reconstruct the original component references.
+A tool reading Base Modelica input will then need to _decode_ identifiers in order to reconstruct the original component references.

 ## Requirements

-In order for Flat Modelica to be a subset of Modelica, the Flat Modelica identifiers must conform to the `IDENT` in Modelica's lexical structure:
+In order for Base Modelica to be a subset of Modelica, the Base Modelica identifiers must conform to the `IDENT` in Modelica's lexical structure:
 ```
 IDENT    = NONDIGIT { DIGIT | NONDIGIT } | Q-IDENT
 Q-IDENT  = "’" { Q-CHAR | S-ESCAPE | """ } "’"